yafraorg-archive/docker-yafrabase/README.md

-# docker-yafrabase
-Yafra Docker Base Image
+# Yafra Docker Base Image
+Based on docker's ubuntu latest this is the source for all other yafra images.
+It can be used through docker and the name "docker-yafrabase"